docker/getting-started/docs/tutorial/using-bind-mounts/index.md

 1. Make sure you don't have any previous `getting-started` containers running.

-1. Run the following command from the source code folder.
+1. Make sure you are in the root directory of the source code, i.e. `getting-started`, and run the following command.
 We'll explain what's going on afterwards:

     ```bash
     docker run -dp 3000:3000 \
-        -w /app -v "$(pwd):/app" \
+        -w /app -v "$(pwd)/app:/app" \
         node:12-alpine \
         sh -c "yarn install && yarn run dev"
     ```